arodr967/pinkaloo-react-challenge/README.md

 ## Tasks

-- [x] Run the app using `yarn start`
+- [x] 0.
+Run the app using `yarn start`
-- [x] Replace placeholder values in `CampaignDetails` component
+- [x] 1.
+Replace placeholder values in `CampaignDetails` component
 	- Display total dollar amount of contributions for the campaign
 	- Provide the campaign's goal progress to `ProgressBar `
-- [x] Replace placeholder values in `CampaignContributions` component
+- [x] 2.
+Replace placeholder values in `CampaignContributions` component
 	- Display the associated user avatar
 	- Display the associated user name.
 Show both `first_name` and `last_name` if available
-- [ ] Sort campaign contributions by date.
+- [x] 3.
+Sort campaign contributions by date.
 Newest contributions should display at the top
-- [ ] Add the ability to contribute to the selected campaign using the `DonateForm` component
+- [ ] 4.
+Add the ability to contribute to the selected campaign using the `DonateForm` component
 	- Create an addContribution function in `modules` that accepts accepts `amount` and `campaignId` as input parameters and returns a redux action
 	- Handle the created redux action in the app reducer and generate a full contribution using the `amount` and `campaignId`.
 		- Example Contribution (all attributes required):